joshnuss/angular-rails-api/README.md

 - To run rails server: `rails server`
 - To run rails specs: `rake spec`
 - To run angular specs: `cd frontend && grunt test`

+## Development Mode

+In dev mode, you need to run both the frontend node server `grunt serve` and the rails server `rails server` All requests are served from the frontend server, requests to `/api` are proxied to rails.

 ## Deployment